Abstracts

 • Submissions should include novel insights or innovative approaches with the potential to change or significantly enhance clinical practice.

-Embargo Note: Abstracts chosen by the Scientific Selection Committee for First-to-Podium presentation are embargoed until the start of the session in which they are featured taking place on April 9, 2026.
+Embargo Note: Abstracts chosen by the Reviewer Committee for First-to-Podium presentation are embargoed until the start of the session in which they are featured taking place on April 9, 2026.

 2. Oral Presentation Only